Anti-Factor is FPT Parameterized by Treewidth and List Size (but Counting is Hard): Lower Bounds for the Counting Version

-\subparagraph*{Parameterizing by the Size of the List.} When parameterizing by the \emph{size} of the list, the decision and optimization version are still FPT parameterized by treewidth.
-But for \CountAntiFactorSize{\ex} we can ruling our such algorithms.
-That is, we show the following result. \begin{lemma} There exists a constant $c$ such that there is no $\O(n^{p-c})$ algorithm for \CountAntiFactorSizeR{1} on $n$-vertex graphs with $\totalDeg\in\O(1)$, even if only one set is used and we are given a path decomposition of width $p$, unless \#SETH is false. \end{lemma} Combined with the previous technique of removing the relations, we get the following hardness result for \CountAntiFactorSize{1}. \begin{theorem}[Lower Bound for Counting Version II] There exists a constant $c$ such that there is no $\O(n^{p-c})$ algorithm for \CountAntiFactorSize{1} on $n$-vertex graphs, even if we are given a path decomposition of width $p$, unless \#SETH is false. \end{theorem} \begin{proof} Assume we are given a \CountAntiFactorSizeR{1} instance $G$ which uses just one set $\Y \subseteq \SetN$ with $\abs{\Y}=1$.
-We introduce a new set $\Ex=\{2\}$.
-By \cref{lem:count:AntiFactorRToAntiFactor} we can transform this instance $G$ into a \CountAntiFactorSize{1} instance $H$ since $\abs{\Ex}=1$.
+\subparagraph*{Parameterizing by the Size of the Set.} If we do not fix the set $\Ex$ but only the \emph{size} of the set, the decision and optimization version of \AntiFactorSize{\ex} are still FPT parameterized by treewidth.
+For \CountAntiFactorSize{\ex} the following result conditionally rules out such algorithms. \begin{lemma} There exists a constant $c$ such that there is no $\O(n^{p-c})$ algorithm for \CountAntiFactorSizeR{1} on $n$-vertex graphs with $\totalDeg\in\O(1)$, even if only one set is used and we are given a path decomposition of width $p$, unless \#SETH is false. \end{lemma} Combined with \cref{lem:count:AntiFactorRToAntiFactor} to remove the relations, we get the hardness result in \cref{thm:count:lbAntiFactorBySize}. \begin{theorem}[Lower Bound for Counting Version II] There exists a constant $c$ such that there is no $\O(n^{p-c})$ algorithm for \CountAntiFactorSize{1} on $n$-vertex graphs, even if we are given a path decomposition of width $p$, unless \#SETH is false. \end{theorem} \begin{proof} Let $G$ be a given \CountAntiFactorSizeR{1} instance which uses just one set $\Y \subseteq \SetN$ with $\abs{\Y}=1$.
+Use \cref{lem:count:AntiFactorRToAntiFactor} with $\Ex=\{2\}$ to transform $G$ into a \CountAntiFactorSize{1} instance $H$.

-Now assume the claim is false, i.e.\ for all $c>0$ there is a $\O(n_H^{\pw_H-c})$ algorithm.
+Now assume the claim is false, i.e., for all $c>0$, there is a $\O(n_H^{\pw_H-c})$ algorithm.
 Run this algorithm on the new instance $H$: